How do I get relief from back pain quickly in Wellington?

 6. Scoliosis or Spinal Deformities

-Spinal deformities, such as scoliosis, cause an abnormal curvature of the spine, leading to uneven pressure on muscles, joints, and discs.
-Over time, this imbalance can result in chronic back pain, reduced mobility and organ problems with digestion or breathing freely.
 Occasionally people are born with scoliosis.
 More commonly scoliosis can develop in adolescence, it can also develop later in life due to degeneration of the spine and osteoporotic fractures of the spine.
 In severe cases, scoliosis may require bracing or surgery to prevent worsening of the spinal curvature and pain.
-Osteopathic hands-on treatment can effectively ease most types of scoliotic curvature and pain.
+Osteopathic hands-on treatment plus specific exercises done daily, can effectively ease many types of scoliotic curvature and pain.

 7. Osteoporosis

-Osteoporosis weakens bones, making them more susceptible to fractures, including in the spine.
+Osteoporosis weakens the internal support structure of bones, making them more susceptible to fractures, including in the spine.
 Vertebral fractures can lead to sudden, severe back pain, often from minimal trauma or even everyday activities.
 As osteoporosis progresses, it can cause a stooped posture and chronic pain in the spine.
-Preventative care, such as women having a bone density check at age 50, maintaining bone density through healthy diet and appropriate regular exercise, is key in reducing the risk of spine pain due to osteoporosis.

 8. Infections